 Black Friday is traditionally one of the largest shopping weekends of the year, and thousands of workers across Germany will walk off the job at key warehouse locations, including Bad Hersfeld, Graben, Dortmund Werne, Leipzig, Koblenz, and Rheinberg.

 In Bad Hersfeld, a focal point of this year’s global actions, workers and speakers from Germany and other countries will gather to demand justice, dignity and respect for their rights.
-The event will feature contributions from Christy Hoffman, General Secretary of UNI Global Union; Silke Zimmer of ver.di; and workers from Germany, the United States, the United Kingdom, Sweden, and beyond.
+The event will feature contributions from Christy Hoffman, General Secretary of UNI Global Union; Silke Zimmer, member of the ver.di Federal Executive Board responsible for trade; and workers from Germany, the United States, the United Kingdom, Sweden, and beyond.
 This protest underscores Germany’s leadership in holding Amazon accountable for its anti-worker and anti-democratic practices.

 “No matter how much they spend to fight us, corporations like Amazon cannot break the power of workers standing together.
 In Germany, ver.di has led the charge for over a decade, demanding collective bargaining rights—a fight that resonates across the globe.
 From India to the United States, the U.K. to Canada, workers are rising against exploitation and corporate intimidation.
 Make Amazon Pay Day is a powerful testament to our unity and momentum.
 No company—no matter how wealthy—can silence the cause of workers demanding justice,” said Christy Hoffman, UNI Global Union’s General Secretary.